Gman-Superfly/AKIRA/README.md

 Theory without practice is speculation.
 Practice without theory is blindness.

 We run experiments.
 We measure.
 We look for what we predicted and what surprises us.
 The architecture exists in documents, but it comes alive only when we run it.
-And in the running, we discover whether our theories match reality—or whether we've committed "heresies" (aliasing, spectral leakage, edge artifacts) that corrupt our measurements.
+And in the running, we discover whether our theories match reality, or whether we have committed "heresies" (aliasing, spectral leakage, edge artifacts) that corrupt our measurements.

 ---